Berkeley Science Books

 Solving the Equations of Motion

 We'd like to be able to solve the DEs and write down the functions of time that describe the planet's orbit.
 That ain't happening.
 We have two coupled differential equation; one is non-linear.
 Non-linear equations are difficult; none of the techniques we've studied in CWT Vols 1 thru 4 apply to this problem.
-No closed form solution exists.
-Imagine Newton, after discovering gravity, the laws of motion, and calculus, finally writing down his first differential equations, and they're not solvable.
+No analytic solution exists.
+Imagine Newton, after discovering gravity, the laws of motion, and calculus, finally writing down his first differential equation, and it's not solvable.
 Tough break!
+The problem of calculating the trajectory as a function of time is known as Kepler's problem, and it can be solved iteratively, see the reference at the bottom of the page.

 Multiplying the second equation of motion by r(t) gives